5nafu/fail2ban-blocklist-importer/README.md

 *   **url:** The URL of the list.
 *   **logfile:** Full path of the Logfile used in the Jail configuration.
 This file will be crated if it does not exist.
 *   **loglevel:** How much should be logged.
 Currently used values are: logging.DEBUG, logging.INFO, logging.ERROR

+> *If your fail2ban modules are not in `/usr/share/fail2ban`, you need to change the import on line 11 according to your needs.*

 TODO
 ----